 Any major operation carries a risk of developing DVT (deep vein thrombosis) or blood clot within the blood vessels of the leg.
 If this occurs it is likely to be within the first couple of weeks after the operation.
 This would cause the leg to swell and it may change colour slightly.
 Treatment includes the use of drugs including heparin and warfarin to thin the blood.
 Very rarely, if a clot dislodges it can be fatal.

 The removal of the lymphatic channels and the lymph nodes interferes with the re-circulation of fluid.
 This may result in gradual swelling after the operation (known as lymphoedema).
 Although the majority of patients are not severely troubled with this side effect, it may require them to wear a firm supportive stocking over the whole leg.
 A small number of patients develop very significant swelling in the leg which can impose substantial limitations on their mobility.

 Reconstructive surgery involves the repair of body parts of patients whose tumour has required surgery to remove (resect or excise) areas of the body which significantly affect the patient’s appearance or bodily function.
 This surgery is carried out by plastic surgeons who have particular experience and expertise in the management of melanoma.

-There are two plastic surgeons affliated with Melanoma Institute Australia, Michael Quinn and Jonathan Stretch, who have specialised in the care of melanoma patients for over a decade.
-A considerable proportion of patients treated, especially those with facial melanoma are managed by these plastic surgeons.
+A/Prof Jonathan Stretch is a plastic surgeon who is affliated with Melanoma Institute Australia and has specialised in the care of melanoma patients for over a decade.
+A considerable proportion of patients treated, especially those with facial melanoma, is managed by our plastic surgeons.
 Plastic surgery can contribute to the removal and optimal repair of many tumours in a wide range of body parts, particularly where there are cosmetic or functional issues.